ppothapa/pyICON_EXCLAIM/doc/installation.rst

 Requirements
 ------------

-pyicon is developed for python 3.7.
+pyicon is developed for python 3.8.
 Other versions might work as well but are not supported so far.
-Furthermore, the following modules are required:
+Furthermore, the following modules are required as a minimum:

   * numpy, scipy (calculations)
   * matplotlib, cartopy (plotting)